Arrive Quito and overnight.

 An early morning flight from Quito brings you to the Galapagos Archipelago.
 Upon arrival, you will be picked up and transferred to your yacht - your home for the next seven nights.
 This afternoon you head to your first island to begin your Galapagos cruise and a week filled with mysteries of the natural world.

 This morning you visit one last island and say good-bye to Darwin's inspiration as you complete your Galapagos tour.
-You will be transfered back to the airport for your return to Quito.
+You will be transferred back to the airport for your return to Quito.

 Want an alternative yacht?